Some posts contain compensated links. Please read this disclaimer for more info.

 5. Tesla Had A Strong Capacity For Memory

 Tesla’s memory was eidetic, which means he could recall entire books and images in great detail.
 He allegedly used his potent imagination to temper the vivid nightmares he had as a child.
-For 5 more head over to I F*cking Love Science.
+For five more, head over to I F*cking Love Science.

 Main photo credit: Darja & AnaShare